-The survey results show overwhelming support for the city to increase the sales tax-rate, which is why I made the motion to put this measure on the ballot for the voters to formally approve in this May’s municipal elections.
+The survey results show overwhelming support for the city to increase the sales tax rate, which is why I made the motion to put this measure on the ballot for the voters to formally approve in this May’s municipal elections.
 This fulfills my campaign promise that any increase in taxes should only come with the expressed consent of the people.
-The survey provides expressed consent, however placing this on the ballot gives voters full control.
+The survey provides expressed consent, however, placing this on the ballot gives voters full control.
 That’s representative government!

 Results from the survey are in and I have written a full report on the findings, which have been submitted for consideration of the city council to approve for distribution.
 The council must decide whether or not to include the citizen’s comments with the report, where negative comments made about specific people have been “redacted” (blackened out).
 I am very much in favor of keeping the comments as part of the written report, with the redactions, as they help to provide context to the empirical data and punctuate the levels of satisfaction/concern/outrage that the results reveal.
-Once it is approved it will be posted to the city’s website.
+Once it is approved it will be posted on the city’s website.
 I will also be posting here.

 Documents provided to me yesterday by Jay Webb, which are Altura’s corporate filings with the Secretary of State, demonstrate that the information contained in the online corporate search engine, which show James B. Webb, AKA “Jay Webb,” the chairman of the city’s P&Z Commission, as President of both Altura Homes Texas Gp, LLC, and Altura Builders, LLC, and where Justin Webb is listed only as the registered agent, is inaccurate.
-The documents contradict the search engine, where it is his son, James (“Justin”) J. Webb who is the President & Director of Altura, not James (“Jay”) B. Webb, confirming that he never lied about his affiliation to Altura during a September 13 city council meeting, as I had asserted here on this website, in my letter to the editor that was posted in the October 22, 2016 edition of the Rockwall Herald Banner,
+The documents contradict the search engine, where it is his son, James (“Justin”) J. Webb who is the President & Director of Altura, not James (“Jay”) B. Webb, confirming that he never lied about his affiliation to Altura during a September 13 city council meeting, as I had asserted here on this website, in my letter to the editor that was posted in the October 22, 2016, edition of the Rockwall Herald Banner,

-[The following is an email received on October 22, 2016 at 11:39AM] Gentlemen, I am writing to express some concerns about the continued direction of our small town, and the leaders that are moving it in that direction.
+[The following is an email received on October 22, 2016, at 11:39 AM] Gentlemen, I am writing to express some concerns about the continued direction of our small town, and the leaders that are moving it in that direction.
 I am hearing that some of the old city council if using scare tactics to influence the new council and moving the actions of the council back to the old way of thinking.
-I felt that the resounding removal of the old city council members and the number of people that voted would be a strong signal that the way business was being conducted in the MC city council was unacceptable, and a strong message to to the new council that we expect change.
+I felt that the resounding removal of the old city council members and the number of people that voted would be a strong signal that the way business was being conducted in the MC city council was unacceptable, and a strong message to the new council that we expect change.
 I also felt

-Since I was elected, I have been advocating for the city council to conduct a citizen survey, which I feel will help foster a change in mind-set for more “representative-minded” government.
+Since I was elected, I have been advocating for the city council to conduct a citizen survey, which I feel will help foster a change in mindset for more “representative-minded” government.
 I believe that it will help to quash the arguments of our city’s high-minded liberals who assert that citizens want to see our city government grow and expand.
 Maybe this will finally settle whether or not citizens want our city’s 1.5 acre minimum per homestead standard enforced.
-Even though the Mayor and members of the Council received an MS Word version of these questions almost two weeks ago and were asked to send in their propose changes or suggest questions of their own, only Councilman Wayne Orchard did that (the link to the proposed survey questions is included at
+Even though the Mayor and members of the Council received an MS Word version of these questions almost two weeks ago and were asked to send in their proposed changes or suggest questions of their own, only Councilman Wayne Orchard did that (the link to the proposed survey questions is included at